nexusformat/definitions/manual/source/introduction.rst

 :ref:`Design-Fields`
     Fields can be scalar values or multidimensional arrays of a variety of sizes (1-byte, 2-byte, 4-byte, 8-byte) and types (characters, integers, floats).
-In HDF, fields are represented as HDF *Scientific Data Sets*
+Fields are
-    (also known as SDS).
+    represented as HDF5 *datasets*.

 .. index::
    single: field attribute